 Front-end development is all about designing the surface level of applications by changing their style and appearance to meet the needs of the user or customer.
 To put it simply, the front end manages the parts of websites and applications that users actually see and interact with to perform certain tasks.

-Front end programming languages
+Front-end programming languages

-You'll also want to familiarize yourself with some front-end frameworks like React, Vue, and Angular.
+If you want to get into front-end development, you’ll also want to familiarize yourself with some front-end frameworks like React, Vue, and Angular.
 Frameworks are specialized technologies that help you set up applications.
 Rather than writing everything from scratch, frameworks allow you to speed up the development process.

 Getting started with front-end development